BrendanMoore42/Movie-Word-Clouds/README.md

 * Familiarty with Photoshop/Gimp a strong

 ### Scope
-Text to Cloud converts a subtitle movie file to a word cloud.
-Subtitles are stored in .srt format, and contain a good approximation of the movie's script.
-Images must be in jpeg format, preferably black and white.
-Srt's can be acquired by searching https://www.yifysubtitles.com.
-The script will additionally output a cleaned .txt file of dialog without .srt timestamps into the same directory.
+Subtitle Cloud creates an image based off of word frequencies in the script.
+Subtitles are stored in .srt format, and contain a good approximation of overall dialogue.
+Srt files can be acquired from www.yifysubtitles.com/movie/.
+The script will output a .png of the word cloud based off of the jpg used and a cleaned .txt file of the dialogue without timestamps.

 ### Showcase #1: The Dark Knight, 2008
 ![batman](https://i.imgur.com/z0hsXTa.jpg)